Fossil fuel divestment: Toronto Principle

 The Toronto Principle is a fossil fuel divestment strategy, which puts into action the aims set forth at the Paris Agreement in 2015.
 It was first coined by Benjamin A. Franta, in an article in the Harvard Crimson, as a reference to the University of Toronto's fossil fuel divestment process.

 After 350.org submitted a petition for divestment on 6 March 2014, President Gertler established an ad hoc Advisory Committee on Divestment from Fossil Fuels.
 In December 2015, the Committee released a report with several recommendations.
 Foremost, they argued that "targeted and principled divestment from companies in the fossil fuels industry that meet certain criteria ... should be an important part of the University of Toronto's response to the challenges of climate change."
 However, the report went further, and allied itself with the Paris Agreement.
 It recommended that the university divest from companies that "blatantly disregard the international effort to limit the rise in average global temperatures to not more than one and a half degrees Celsius above pre-industrial averages by 2050...These are fossil fuels companies whose actions are irreconcilable with achieving internationally agreed goals."

 Franta identified this response as the Toronto Principle, which, as he argues, "aligns rhetoric and action.
 It suggests that it is all institutions' responsibility to give life to the Paris agreement.
 Harvard could adopt this Toronto principle, and the world would be better for it."
 Franta also identified how the Toronto Principle would be put into practice, which includes "moving investments away from coal companies and coal-fired power plants, companies seeking non-conventional or aggressive fossil fuel development (such as oil from the Arctic or tar sands), and possibly also companies that distort public policies or deceive the public on climate.
 At present, these activities are incompatible with the agreement in Paris."
 In adhering to the Toronto Principle, Franta argues that leading institutions can use their status and power to meaningfully respond to the challenge of climate change, and act based on the goals at the Paris Agreement.

 Ultimately in 2016 the University of Toronto President Meric Gertler rejected his advisory committee's recommendations, leaving the Toronto Principle unimplemented.
 In November 2021, following continued pressure, President Gertler announced the university's plan to divest by 2030.

-Lofoten Declaration

-The Lofoten Declaration (2017) calls for curtailing hydrocarbon exploration and expansion of fossil fuel reserves.
-It demands fossil fuel divestment and phase-out of use with a just transition to a low-carbon economy.
-The Declaration calls for early leadership in these efforts from the economies that have benefited the most from fossil fuel extraction.